yalicheng0530/wp-ninja-turtles/README.md

 That should install all the dependencies we have listed in our custom theme's `package.json` file (we just have `bootstrap`).

+### 13. View Your Masterpiece

-### 13. View Your WordPress project (through the eyes of your custom theme)
+View Your WordPress project (through the eyes of your custom theme)

-Congratulations!
+# Congratulations!

 [If you get here](https://i.imgur.com/hbcd082.png) and you can view your custom theme using Twitter Bootstrap, you have completed the assignment.